ewernqvi/mvc_rest_demo/README.md

 =============

 #Purpose
 The purpose of this repository is to work as a RESTful backend for an MVC style architecure tutorial.

+The purpose of the full application is to serve as a buy and sell site.
+A customer browse for advertisments, if he/she finds one intresting he/she contacts the owner of the advertisment through the server.
+A user may also register, which gives the user the ability to add advertisments, edit and delete his/her added advertisments.

 The application consists of two parts.
 * [REST Server](#server)
 * [MVC Client](#client)